Why Are My Nails Soft And Bendy?

 Use Cuticle Oil

 Healthy cuticles lead to healthy nails.
 They help your nails grow strong, long, and healthy.
-So, keeping them in top shape is important.

 Use a good cuticle oil that delivers hydration and nutrition to the nail bed.
-You can use cuticle oil as often as twice a day if you feel like you need it.
-During the winter months, you might even want to use it more frequently.
+You can use cuticle oil as often as twice a day if you feel the need.

 Final Thoughts